Amrita Hospital, Kochi

-Amrita Institute of Medical Sciences (AIMS), also known as Amrita Hospital, is a super-speciality quaternary care health centre and medical school in Kochi, India.
-It is one of the largest medical facilities in the country with a total built-up area of over 3.33 million sq.ft, spread over 125 acres of land.
-It is a 1,350-bed hospital which supports an annual patient volume of about 800,000 outpatients and 50,000 inpatients.
-It was inspired by Mata Amritanandamayi and inaugurated on 17 May 1998 by the then Prime Minister, Atal Bihari Vajpayee.
+Amrita Hospital, formerly known as Amrita Institute of Medical Sciences (AIMS) is a multi-speciality tertiary care hospital based in Kochi, India.
+It is attached to Amrita University school of medicine and is one of the largest medical facilities in India with a total built-up area of over 3.33 million sq.ft, spread over 125 acres of land.
+It is a 1,450-bed hospital which supports an annual patient volume of about 800,000 outpatients and 50,000 inpatients.
+It was founded by Mata Amritanandamayi and inaugurated on 17 May 1998 by the then Prime Minister, Atal Bihari Vajpayee.
 The Mata Amritanandamayi Math is its parent organisation.
-Ron Gottsegen is the executive director and Prem Nair is the medical director of AIMS.
-Dr.(Col).
-Vishal Marwaha is the Principal/Dean of AIMS.
+The campus also houses medical school, dentistry, nursing, health sciences, pharmacy schools and school of nanosciences and molecular medicine of Amrita Vishwa Vidyapeetham.

-AIMS is part of the Health Sciences campus of Amrita Vishwa Vidyapeetham (Amrita University).
-The hospital has received the ISO 9001:2008 accreditation and also enjoys accreditation from the National Accreditation Board for Testing and Calibration Laboratories (NABL) for its laboratories and the National Accreditation Board for Hospitals and Healthcare Providers NABH for the hospital overall.
-In April 2022, Amrita School of Medicine was ranked the eighth best medical college in India by the Ministry of Human Resource Development in their annual NIRF rankings.
+Ron Gottsegen is the executive director and Prem Nair is the medical director of the institution.
+Dr.Gireesh Kumar K.P. is the Principal/Dean of Amrita School of Medicine.
+The hospital has got accreditation from the National Accreditation Board for Testing and Calibration Laboratories (NABL) for its laboratories and the National Accreditation Board for Hospitals and Healthcare Providers (NABH) for the hospital overall.
+In 2022, Amrita School of Medicine was ranked the eighth best medical college in India by the Ministry of Human Resource Development in their annual NIRF rankings.

 Overview

-Amrita Institute of Medical Science (AIMS) offers facilities comprising 31 modern operating theatres, 275 equipped intensive care beds, a fully computerised and networked Hospital Information System (HIS), a fully digital radiology department, a 24/7 telemedicine service and a clinical laboratory.
-The healthcare infrastructure has a built-up area of 3.33 million sq. ft and is spread across 125 acres of land.
-The hospital has 17 Centres of Excellence and 29 Speciality Departments supported by 670 faculty members and 4,000 support staff.
+Amrita hospital at Kochi offers facilities consisting of 31 modern operating theatres, 275 equipped intensive care beds, a fully computerised and networked Hospital Information System (HIS), a fully digital radiology department, a 24/7 telemedicine service and a clinical laboratory.
+The healthcare infrastructure along with the medical school has a built-up area of 3.33 million sq. ft and is spread across 125 acres of land.
+The Amrita University medical school has 17 Centres of Excellence and 29 Speciality Departments supported by 670 faculty members and 4,000 support staff.

-The foundation stone for a second Amrita Hospital in Faridabad, Haryana was laid on May 9, 2016 to serve the Delhi National Capital Region.
-With 2,400 beds and 81 speciality departments, it will be India's largest private hospital.
-The new facility will open on August 24, 2022.
+The foundation stone for a second Amrita Hospital in Faridabad, Haryana was laid on May 9, 2016, to serve the Delhi National Capital Region.
+With 2,400 beds and 81 speciality departments, it is India's largest private hospital.
+The new facility was opened on 24 August 2022, by Prime minister of India Narendra Modi.